th-m-vogel/Max-Patches/M4L-Devices/Iinspired By Lucid Rhythms/README.md

 ## ToDo

-Fix identified quirks, find more and fix, Improve, learn more about Max
+Fix identified quirks, find more and fix, Improve, learn more about Max.
+- enable multi instancig
+- rework internal message flow for more convinient expansion
+- at chord / appegiator mode persequencer step
+- add info text for all plugin conmtrols

 ## Remarks

+Enjoy ... make music ...
 Use at your own risk ...